 - No pollution: on a solar boat, there is no engine producing noise pollution, no carbon or greenhouse gas emissions, and no risk of fuel or oil spills.

 - More space: the absence of engines frees up a lot of space.
-Electric motors and batteries can be housed anywhere on the boat and do not take up as much space as engines and machinery.
+Electric motors and batteries can be housed anywhere on the boat and do not take up as much space as engines and machinery, which means room for more storage compartments to keep your gear or equipment.

 - Lower running costs: beyond the initial investment and occasional maintenance, solar is completely free.
 This cuts out fuel costs and ongoing engine maintenance costs.